akhilasananth/AMATool/README.md

 To:
  * Create a new User: http:localhost:8080/user-creation
  * The are navigation buttons to all other pages from this page
+ * There is a Heroku link under the 'Current' heading below

 ## Current
 [Heroku](https://amatool.herokuapp.com/user-creation)